aeither/OpenRemit/README.md

 **Flow Example (Sending money to a family member):**

 1. Mom wants to send some digital pocket money.
-She opens OpenRemit and tells the AI assistant, "Send Alex 10 MNT for his game."
+She opens OpenRemit and either tells the AI assistant "Send Alex 10 MNT for his game" or uses the Send Money modal to select Alex from her contacts.
-2. The app securely sends this request (and Mom's user identifier) to OpenRemit's `aiRouter`.
+2.  **AI Route**: The app securely sends this request (and Mom's user identifier) to OpenRemit's `aiRouter`, which uses Groq to understand the intent and resolve "Alex" to his blockchain address via the `userRouter`.
-3. The `aiRouter` (using Groq) understands: Mom wants to send 10 MNT to someone named "Alex".
-4. The `aiRouter` then asks the `userRouter`: "Who is 'Alex' in Mom's contact list?"
-5. The `userRouter` checks the database and finds Alex's saved digital address (e.g., `0xXYZ...`).
-6. The `aiRouter` tells the app: "Okay, you want to send 10 MNT to `0xXYZ...` (Alex)."
-7. The app now clearly instructs Nebula AI: "Prepare a transaction to send 10 MNT to `0xXYZ...`."
-8. Nebula AI prepares the transaction details.
-9. Mom sees a simple confirmation on her screen and approves the payment with a secure click in her connected wallet.
+3.  **Manual Route**: Mom selects Alex from an easy dropdown in the Send Money modal, enters the amount and optional note.
+4. Either way, the transaction details are prepared and Mom sees a clear confirmation showing Alex's name, amount ($10), and any note.
+5. When Mom confirms, the transaction is immediately saved to the database with all details (amount, recipient, note, timestamp, status).
+6. Mom gets an instant success notification: "Transaction recorded successfully! 💰"
+7. The transaction appears immediately in her transaction history with smart formatting ("Just now") and Alex's avatar.
+8. The transaction list auto-refreshes to show the new payment alongside previous family transactions.

 ## Getting Started